-The truth of the matter is that there is no single “correct” way to handle revealing (or not) age on your resume, and the best strategy for you should be chosen based on the big picture of your experience and goals.
+The truth is that there is no single “correct” way to handle revealing (or not) age on your resume, and the best strategy for you should be chosen based on the big picture of your experience and career goals.

 While it is true that readers of your resume will be most interested in your most recent experience, there is often value in including experience further back in your history, even if you choose not to fully reveal age on your resume.